In this article we will cover of the most common scenarios of routing rules you will need for your Router.

-Your Queues are not working for you until you enable them on your Router.
-Once you have all your Queues created, you can choose the ones you would like to enable on your Router and arrange the order that we evaluate them in.
-By default, we will always group and check Ownership Queues first, followed by Queues with rules then Queues without rules.
+Your Queues are not working for you until you enable them on your Inbound Router.
+Once you have all your Queues created, you can choose the ones you would like to enable on your Inbound Router and arrange the order we evaluate them in.

 We will create examples for the following: